 Hiring a knowledgeable criminal defense lawyer is a valuable part of a sentencing hearing.
 Since the defendant has an opportunity to present their case one final time, preparing for this moment with a lawyer can alter the way the court responds.
 A convincing speech can have a substantial impact on how a defendant is perceived and treated by the court, which could lead to a less severe sentence.
 Without an experience criminal defense lawyer, this part of the sentencing hearing can lead to disastrous outcomes.

-Our criminal defense lawyer, Attorney Scott Stewart at the Law Offices of Scott David Stewart is equipped to help individuals be prepared for their sentencing hearing and give a convincing argument on their behalf.
+Our criminal defense lawyer, Attorney Scott Stewart at the Stewart Law Group is equipped to help individuals be prepared for their sentencing hearing and give a convincing argument on their behalf.